thedayshift/thedayshift/README.md

 i am almost always offtab or in the editor . please w2i if you'd like to get my attention!

 I would prefer making friends who like phighting..
 Sorrryyyyyyy.. it's literally just a brainworm special interest it's been infesting my brain for 3 years
+(although dsaf has been infesting it for even longer)

 I'M SEVENTEEN YEARS OLD IF UR 14 DNI DNI DNI DNI DNI